SriramMaddirala/my-retail/README.md

 Also if I get a request for a price which isn't in our DB then once we bring the Price down from the external api we put that value and currency Code into our DB.

+Application is made with SpringBoot and uses MongoDB Atlas as it's NoSQL DB.

+Application is put in a docker container and run on Google Cloud Run.

 MongoDB was used as MongoDB works by storing documents which are readily mappable to JSON nodes.
 Also MongoDB Atlas doesn't require any changes to be scaled up as more shards can easily be added to your cluster.